locationtech/geomesa/geomesa-tools/README.md

 The command line tools also provides help for each command by passing `--help` to any individual command.

 The Accumulo username and password is required for each command.
-Specify the username and password in each command by using `-u` or `--username `and `-p` or `--password` respectively.
+Specify the username and password in each command by using `-u` or `--username `and `-p` or `--password`, respectively.
 One can also only specify the username on the command line using `-u` or `--username` and type the password in an additional prompt, where the password will be hidden from the shell history.

-A test script is included under `geomesa\bin` that runs each command provided by geomesa-tools.
+A test script is included under `geomesa\bin\geomesa-test-script.sh` that runs each command provided by geomesa-tools.
 Edit this script by including your Accumulo username, password, test catalog table, test feature name, and test SFT specification.
+Default values are already included in the script.
 Then, run the script from the command line to ensure there are no errors in the output text.

+In all commands below, one can add `--instance-name`, `--zookeepers`, `--auths`, and `--visibilities` arguments to properly configure the Accumulo data store connector.
+The Accumulo instance name and Zookeepers string can usually be automatically assigned as long as Accumulo is configured correctly.
+The Auths and Visibilities strings will have to be added as arguments to each command, if needed.

 ## Command Explanations and Usage